XTRM Single Sign-On

 - Authentication Parameters

-XTRM now offers a new way to access XTRM Portal through the implementation of a Single Sign-On (SSO) Service Provider (SP).
+XTRM allows access to the XTRM Portal through the implementation of a Single Sign-On (SSO) Service Provider (SP).
 3rd party integrators can now connect their existing SSO Identity Provider (IdP) solutions with the XTRM SP and allow users to access the XTRM system seamlessly from the 3rd partner system without requiring re-entry or duplication of credentials.
 Since 3rd party SSO IdP implementations tend to differ across the industry , this document describes at a high level how the XTRM SSO SP is implemented and discusses the initial parameters and configurations required to start using SSO between the XTRM system and the 3rd party integrator.

 SSO is a protocol that allows systems to exchange user authentication information in a secure way.
 The systems are usually independent of each other but share a common interest for the user, so they agree on the implementation of the SSO protocol to facilitate the login process for the users when they have to switch between the systems.
 In the case of XTRM, most 3rd party users already have a set of credentials to access the 3rd party system and would need an extra set of credentials to access the XTRM.
 The SSO implementation permits the users to switch from the 3rd partner system to start creating and managing the Registrations within XTRM without re-entering credentials.
 The SSO protocol defines the interaction between an IdP and a SP using the Security Assertion Markup Language (SAML) standard to exchange the authentication information.
 The IdP is the one that provides the user credentials, and the SP trusts the user information passed by the IdP and agrees to provide access to its services or resources.
 In this implementation of SSO, XTRM performs the role of the SP, accepting requests from configured and trusted IdPs.